 *Trigger warning, this story contains descriptions of abuse and healing from sexual abuse trauma.
 Keeping reading for my personal story and learn steps to healing from sexual abuse.

-Healing from sexual abuse trauma is possible, but having a trained professional in the area sexual abuse trauma is key.
+Healing from sexual abuse trauma is possible, but having a trained professional in the area of sexual abuse trauma is key.
 I realized this the first time I tried to speak about this to a therapist.

 Dealing With Childhood Trauma in Adulthood